 There was a time when Chennai was simply a throughway to the south.
-Now, thanks to a steady rise in the number of cultural, shopping and dining hot spots – as well as a thriving arts and dance scene – Chennai is an exciting destination in its own right.
+Now, thanks to a steady rise in the number of cultural, shopping, and dining hot spots, as well as a thriving arts and dance scene, Chennai is an exciting destination in its own right.

-And, while it’s not India’s most well known beach destination, Chennai is actually home to some of the largest and loveliest expanses of sandy coastline in the country.
+And, while it’s not India’s most well-known beach destination, Chennai is actually home to some of the largest and loveliest expanses of sandy coastline in the country.
 The fact that this isn’t common knowledge means you're likely to feel a lot more peace and quiet as you sunbathe by the sea and plot how else you can enjoy this stunning corner of the country.

 When you’re not soaking up the sun, visit Chennai’s many cultural attractions.
-It’s one of the best places to experience the unique Tamil culture of the region, particularly the love affair with dance and the arts.
+It’s one of the best places to experience the unique Tamil culture of the region, particularly its love affair with dance and the arts.